 AdministrationKey Responsibilities :

-- Lead, in collaboration with the campus community, the development, assessment, and administration of electronic resources that further the mission of the college.
+Lead the development, assessment, and administration of electronic resources that further the mission of the college.

 - Manage the life cycle of electronic resources including maintaining relationships with consortia and vendors, setting up trials, submitting invoices for payment, listing resources on the library website, setting up, and troubleshooting access.